PavanRangani/docs/docs/prd/philanthropy/payment.md

 - Here records will be grouped by Year and date
 - Sorting
   - Primary sorting on Descending order of Year and Secondary sorting on Descending order of Date and Third sorting on Ascending order of Project name.
-- Shows total of Tax Deductible amount for each group of date and year.
+- In all grant except grant given by foundation, shows total of `Tax Deductible`amount for each group of date and year.
 - Scheduled Date and Organization columns won't be available.
 All other columns are same as Browse payments page.
 - Filters are also same as Browse all payments page.
 Only organization filter won't be available here.
 - On hover shows vertmore action menu at right side on the row.